-5. Have a valid driver's license if the operation of a vo ehicle is necessary to provide Community
+5. Have a valid driver's license if the operation of a vel nicle is necessary to provide Community

 Participation Support.

 Verification of Provider Qualifications

 Entity Responsible for Verification:

 ODP or its Designee

 Frequency of Verification:

-At least once during a 3-year monitoring cycle and monomer New providers may be qualified more frequently dependent to.
+At least once during a 3-year monitoring cycle and more New providers may be qualified more frequently dependent assigned to. - · ·

 Appendix C: Participant Services

 C-1/C-3: Service Specification

-the Medicaid agency or the operating agency (if applicable).
-Service Type: Statutory Service Service: Education Alternate Service Title (if any):
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Statutory Service ation are readily available to CMS upon request through

+Service:

+Education

+Alternate Service Title (if any):

+, , , , , , , , , , , , , , , , , , ,

 Education Support Services

 HCBS Taxonomy:

+Cotonomi 1 Cub Catagory 1.

 Category 1: Sub-Category 1:

 04 Day Services 04030 education services

 Category 2: Sub-Category 2:

+П

 Category 3: Sub-Category 3:

+Category 3.
+Sub-Caugory 3.

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-¬
+I I